 When you have your short-list the last step in selecting your wedding photographer is to be sure you choose someone you like.
 Your photographer will be the only ‘stranger’ at the party and you’ll want that person to really to fit in with you and your guests.
-You can get a good idea of the personality of a photographer by following them on social media or signing up to their newsletter.
-Of course there’s nothing like a proper chat to test whether your photographer is a good fit for your wedding.
+These days, you can get a good idea photographer’s personality by having a peek at their social media account.
+Of course, there’s nothing like a proper chat to test whether your photographer is a good fit for your wedding.
 I always recommend a telephone or Skype call to get to know each other a bit more before taking the plunge and making a booking.